-1960/61: Sir Edmund Hillary leads an international expedition in the Khumbu, undertaking yeti hunts, goes on to undertake photo-theodolite surveys south medical research, and climbing.
-Members make the first ascent of the stunning mountain Ama Dablam (a joint NZ/US team); illness forces a retreat off Maka-
+1960/61: Sir Edmund Hillary leads an international expedition in the Khumbu, undertaking yeti hunts, medical research, and climbing.
+Members make the first ascent of the stunning mountain Ama Dablam (a joint NZ/US team); illness forces a retreat off Makalu.

-1963/64: The first two Sir Edmund Hillary schoolhouse expeditions in the Khumbu build five schools and the Lukla airstrip and complete other community works.
-Members make first ascents of noble and fearsome 'Namche peaks' Kangtega (6782m) and Thamserku (6608m) and turned back 100m short of the summit on Taweche (6495m).
+1963/64: The first two Sir Edmund Hillary school-house expeditions in the Khumbu build five schools and the Lukla airstrip and complete other community works.
+Members make first ascents of noble and fear-some 'Namche peaks' Kangtega (6782m) and Thamserku (6608m) and turned back 100m short of the summit on Taweche (6495m).